Data Privacy FAQsResponses to questions regarding data privacy and the Student Consent Form.

 No; however, it can affect the grantee’s ability to demonstrate that program offerings result in successful employment outcomes, which could also impact California’s ability to meet federal goals.

 What are the procedures for storing and retaining Consent Forms?

-As with other student-sensitive information, Consent Forms should be stored in a secured area and retained for a period of three years from the date of submission of the final expenditure claim report (2 CFR §200.333).Additional information regarding data privacy can be found at the following link: https://studentprivacy.ed.gov/frequently-asked-questions .
+As with other student-sensitive information, Consent Forms should be stored in a secured area and retained for a period of three years from the date of submission of the final expenditure claim report (2 CFR §200.333).See additional information regarding Student Privacy Frequently Asked Questions.